nizzaneela/Programming_error_explanation/README.md

 where:
 - $P(\tau_P|I_1)$, $P(\tau_{1C}|I_1$ and $P(\tau_{2C}|I_1)$ are the likelihoods of the different topologies (c.f.
 Fig. 2);
 - $P(S_A|Y)$, $P(S_B|Y)$, $P(S_{C/C}|Y)$ and $P(S_{T/T}|Y)$ are the posterior probabilities of the different MRCA haplotypes (c.f.
 Table 1); and
-- $0.25$ and $0.5$ are the normalized coefficients of the compatibility vectors, which distibute topology likelihoods across the posterior probabilities of compatible MRCA haplotypes.
+- $0.25$ and $0.5$ are the normalized coefficients of the compatibility vectors that which distribute the topology likelihoods across the posterior probabilities of compatible MRCA haplotypes.

 Assuming the published likelihoods are sufficiently accurate, the results of the 1100 simulations can be reproduced by sampling appropriate binomial distributions, e.g.:
 ```